lij3438/CV/README.md

-# Using HTML to create a Resume Website.
+# Using HTML to create a resume website.